wikimedia/performance-arc-lamp/README.md

 To automatically enable this for all web requests and entry points, you can use the PHP [`auto_prepend_file`](https://www.php.net/manual/en/ini.core.php#ini.auto-prepend-file) option.
-See [Wikimedia's own configuration](https://github.com/wikimedia/operations-mediawiki-config/blob/de23fd42e09b4140c37b6836c2d8057d439110ad/wmf-config/PhpAutoPrepend.php#L5) for example.
+See [Wikimedia's own configuration](https://github.com/wikimedia/operations-mediawiki-config/blob/5959dc3e7610aa06d9307b42baed17a5bf1be719/wmf-config/PhpAutoPrepend.php#L5) for example.

 ## How it works

+_See also: [Profiling PHP in production](https://techblog.wikimedia.org/2021/03/03/profiling-php-in-production-at-scale/) on Wikimedia Techblog._

 ![](./docs/ArcLamp_2019_diagram.png)